-- 1. Donate approximately 18+ acres of land to Novi for existing park system.
-This will allow Novi to expand its parkland in this area and will connect two parcels of City parkland.
-This donation is conditional that Novi cannot sell the parcel, or develop the parcel, otherwise the property reverts back to original owner.
-Eighteen acres would count to about thirty seven percent of total gross area.
+Donate approximately 18+ acres of land to Novi for existing park system, with the conditions that Novi, cannot sell parcel, develop parcel, or the property reverts back to original owner.
+18 acres would count to about thirty seven percent of total gross area.
 City may reserve a right to make minor improvements in the area to propose a trail or accessory uses for a trail.
 City Council expressed interest in acquiring lands with natural features to create nature corridors.
 Proposed land to be dedicated abuts proposed ITC trail.
-This is considered a public benefit. - 2.
-The Developer proposes to build a comfort station for ITC Trailhead subject to us understanding scope of work or contribute cash to the sanitary sewer installation costs on Nine Mile or Novi can allocate funds per its discretion. (\$200,000 cap).
-Novi Parks has applied for a grant to acquire a property south of Nine Mile Road west of Garfield Road to build a trail head for ITC corridor.
+This is considered a public benefit.

+- 2. Build a comfort station for ITC Trailhead (subject to us understanding scope of work, \$200,000 cap).
+Novi Parks has applied for a grant to acquire a property south of Nine Mile road on Garfield to build a trail head for ITC corridor.
 If that falls through, a comfort station at this location would be redundant.
-Staff will work with the applicant prior to approval of PRO agreement to identify a suitable project to allocate the \$200,000 funds offered by the applicant.
-This is considered a public benefit. - 3.
+Otherwise, this can be considered a public benefit. - 3.
 Reduce cost for City of Novi to transport soils from installation of sanitary sewer on Nine Mile.
 Allow the city to place uncontaminated soils on property at Nine Mile and Garfield Road.
-It should not be discounted as we see this as a potential win/win proposition.
-As mentioned above, if City acquires the property on Garfield for a trailhead, it is City's intent to transport soils from the sewer installation to that property.
+As mentioned above, if City acquires the property on Garfield for trailhead, it is City's intent to transport soils from sewer installation to that property.
 The offered benefit would not provide any significant reduction in costs even otherwise.
-On the contrary, it may benefit the developer by providing soils for the proposed screening berms on the property.
+On contrary, it may benefit the developer by providing soils for the proposed screening berms on the property. - 4.

-- 4. Remove debris and shut down wood chip operation on property and increase property values around the area.
-There is a redevelopment potential for the property even if the property is developed according to existing zoning, but perhaps not as likely. - 5.
 Pave part of Nine Mile from Garfield to entrance to Villa D'este with chip seal and upgrade the Nine Mile and Garfield intersection.
 City of Novi Department of Public services does not approve chip seal pavement along Nine Mile Road.
 The pavement material does not withstand the wear and tear.
 Nine Mile road along the subject property is designated as natural beauty road by Oakland County Road Commission.
-The applicant should provide more information regarding the proposed upgrade to the intersection as such what it would include. - 6.
-Increase tax base by \$40,000,000.
-Many Novi residents have children in Northville Public schools.
-This project raises funding for schools and has no negative impact to the school system.
-Single family homes would increase tax base by \$20,000,000 dollars and have an impact on school system.
+The applicant should provide more information regarding the proposed upgrade to the intersection as such what it would include. - 5.
+Remove blight on property and increase property values in the area.
+There is a redevelopment potential for the property even if the property is developed according to existing zoning, but perhaps not as likely. - 6.
+Increase tax base by \$37,000,000.
+The subject property falls within Northville Community school district.
 An increase in tax base is considered an incidental benefit. - 7.
 Provide an outstanding development and extensive landscaping.
-All of our previous developments have exceeded expectations.
-Villa D'Este will also.
-More detailed plans will be provided at site plan approval.
 Conceptual landscape plans provided appear to meet the minimum requirements of landscape ordinance.
 The plans do not appear to propose anything beyond the minimum requirements.
-Staff will be able to make a better determination at the time of Preliminary Site Plan. - 8.
-Generate \$224,000 dollars in sanitary sewer tap fees to help pay for the new sanitary sewer.
-Sewer tap fees is a standard requirement, cannot be perceived as a public benefit.
+Staff will be able to make a better determination at the time of Preliminary Site Plan.